New Insights for SEA specialists

 Because you look at the turnover from orders, you probably never drill down to how the order came about and what has contributed to the order.
 This is still very important.
 That which you are advertising is not always what you are selling.

 In many cases, more than SEA specialists and online marketers realize, the advertisement of product A does not lead to the purchase of product A. We are talking about more than 50% (!) of sales for some advertisers.
 Based on the product advertising contribution model, I explain why this observation and insights are of such great importance.

 Google Shopping Campaigns & Product advertising contribution model

-In the model below, you can immediately see at the advertisement for product A does not always lead to the purchase of (just) product A:
+In the model below, you can immediately see that the advertisement for product A does not always lead to the purchase of (just) product A:

-In that collection, guitar A and D are well-known guitar brands.
+In the above collection, guitar A and D are well-known guitar brands.
 Guitar B, on the other hand, is a private label, but rather similar to guitars A and D.

 Because it is likely that when someone buys product A, B or D, these products are often cross-sellers of each other.
 Product C is a guitar stand.
 This product is cheaper than A, B and D and is often purchased.
 It is therefore an upsell product.

 If product A is used as a marketing content and only product A is purchased, we call this direct advertising contribution.
 If by advertising product A, product A and product C are purchased then product C falls under the upsell of product A.

 If you reach product B through the marketing of product A and buy only product B, Then we are talking about cross-sell.

 From a different angle: The number of times product A is purchased from the advertisement of product D, we refer to it as indirect advertising contribution.
 In this case, product A can also be called the cross-sell of the product D ad.